magento/merchdocs/src/cms/media-gallery.md

 1. Click the <span class="btn">Save Config</span> button.

-## Access the Enhanced Media Gallery
+## Access the new Media Gallery

-The Enhanced Media Gallery is accessible through the [Content menu][content-menu] or when you [add or edit a page][add-page], when you [create or edit a category][create-category], or when you [insert images via the Content Editor][editor-insert-image].
+The new Media Gallery is accessible through the [Content menu][content-menu] or when you [add or edit a page][add-page], when you [create or edit a category][create-category], or when you [insert images via the Content Editor][editor-insert-image].

 {:.procedure}
-To access the Enhanced Media Gallery through the Content menu:
+To access the new Media Gallery through the Content menu:

 - On the _Admin_ sidebar, go to **Content** > _Media_ > **Media Gallery**.

 {:.procedure}
-To access the Enhanced Media Gallery when you are adding or editing a page:
+To access the new Media Gallery when you are adding or editing a page:

 1. On the _Admin_ sidebar, go to **Content** > _Elements_ > **Pages**.